When higher-order interactions enhance synchronization: the case of the Kuramoto model: Abstract

 \section{Abstract}

 Synchronization is a fundamental phenomenon in complex systems, observed across a wide range of natural and engineered contexts.
 The Kuramoto model provides a foundational framework for understanding synchronization among coupled oscillators, traditionally assuming pairwise interactions.
 However, many real-world systems exhibit group and many-body interactions, which can be effectively modeled through hypergraphs.
-Previous studies suggest that higher-order interactions shrink the attraction basin of the synchronous state, making it harder to reach and potentially impairing synchronization, despite enriching the dynamics.
-In this work, we show that this is not always the case.
-Through extensive numerical analysis of the higher-order Kuramoto model, we find that while strong higher-order interactions do generally work against synchronization, weak higher-order interactions can actually enhance it.
-This result is further corroborated by a cost-benefit analysis: under a constrained budget of both pairwise and higher-order interactions, a mixed allocation involving both consistently achieves higher synchronization than relying on either interaction type alone.
-These findings provide new insights into the role of higher-order interactions in shaping collective dynamics and point to design principles for optimizing synchronization in complex systems.
+Here we show that the effect of such higher-order interactions on synchronization is non-monotonic.
+Through a numerical study of higher-order Kuramoto models on random hypergraphs and on globally coupled systems, we find that the degree of synchronization reached from incoherent initial conditions is maximized at a small but nonzero higher-order coupling strength: weak higher-order interactions enhance synchronization when added to pairwise ones, whereas strong ones work against it, in line with earlier reports of reduced basins and of cluster states.
+We further show, through a cost-constrained allocation analysis, that under a constrained budget for interactions a mixed allocation of pairwise and higher-order couplings consistently achieves higher synchronization than relying on either type alone.
+These findings clarify the role of higher-order interactions in shaping collective dynamics and point to design principles for optimizing synchronization in complex systems.

+\begin{quotation} The effect of higher-order interactions on synchronization in the Kuramoto model is non-monotonic.
+Starting from incoherent states, we find that the degree of synchronization reached is maximized at a small but nonzero higher-order coupling strength.
+We observe this in both random hypergraphs and globally coupled systems, indicating the effect is neither a finite-size artifact nor specific to a particular topology.
+We further find that, under a constrained budget for interactions, a mixture of pairwise and higher-order couplings achieves higher synchronization than either interaction type alone, which points to a design principle for engineered oscillator networks. \end{quotation}